-Blindness is heavily impacted by poverty.
 The World Health Organisation says that 14 million of the 39 million people on the planet who are blind live in India.
 12.7 million people are currently waiting for a cornea transplant worldwide.
-6 million of them are in India.
+Blindness is heavily impacted by poverty, with up to 90% of the people with blindness or severe visual impairment living in the poorest countries in the world.
+6 million of them live in India alone.

 In 2010 the Tej Kohli Foundation funded its first donor cornea implants at Niramaya Hospital in India.
-Tej was present when a 50-year-old patient, who had been blind for decades, had the bandages removed after a corneal transplant and saw his wife and grown up children for the first time.
+Tej Kohli was present when a 50-year-old patient, who had been blind for decades, had the bandages removed after a corneal transplant and was able to see his wife and grownup children for the first time.
 Tej immediately decided that eliminating corneal blindness was his calling.

 After funding thousands of corneal transplants at Niramaya Hospital, in 2015 the Tej Kohli Foundation substantially expanded its efforts to tackle corneal blindness in poor and underserved communities with the ambitious launch the Tej Kohli Cornea Institute at the LV Prasad Eye Institute in Hyderabad, a World Health Organization collaborating centre.

-Thanks to Tej’s enduring commitment to tackling needless corneal blindness, between January 2016 and November 2019 the Tej Kohli Cornea Institute welcomed more than 223,404 outpatients and completed more than 43,255 surgical procedures, largely for free.
+Thanks to Tej Kohli’s enduring commitment to tackling needless corneal blindness, between January 2016 and November 2019 the Tej Kohli Cornea Institute welcomed more than 223,404 outpatients and completed more than 43,255 surgical procedures, largely for free.

-Tej believes that ending corneal blindness worldwide requires a solution that is affordable, accessible and scalable.
-It cannot be reliant on expensive transplantation surgery using donor cornea, which are limited in supply, or synthetic cornea, which are highly expensive.
+Tej Kohli believes that ending corneal blindness worldwide requires a solution that is affordable, accessible and scalable.
+It cannot be reliant on expensive transplantation surgery using surgical sutures.
+It also cannot rely on donor cornea, which are severely limited in supply, or on synthetic cornea, which are too expensive.

-Tej strongly believes in levelling the playing field to build better access to opportunity for young people living in poor and underserved communities.
+Tej Kohli strongly believes in levelling the playing field to build better access to opportunity for young people living in poor and underserved communities.
 Tej’s first philanthropic project was in Costa Rica, providing long term financial and practical support for disabled children.
-Then, supported by wife Wendy, in 2005 Tej helped to instigate the FundaKohli’ program.
-This program has fed hundreds of children every week in its free soup kitchens since 2005 and continues to do so today, ensuring that hundreds of families and children have access to vital nutrition and sustenance; as well as the little extra help that they need to flourish.
+Then in 2005 he launched the FundaKohli’ program.
+This program has fed hundreds of children every week in its free soup kitchens and continues to do so today, ensuring that hundreds of families and children have access to vital nutrition and sustenance, as well as the little extra help that they need to be able to flourish.

-Tej Kohli is a well-publicised proponent of ‘grassroots philanthropy’ which extends beyond simply giving money, and which also invests in garnering international attention for major global health issues that are not well served.
-Under his direction in 2019 the Tej Kohli Foundation’s ‘Impact Initiatives’ program embarked on a program to highlight the plight of children in India living with Xeroderma pigmentosum, a rare genetic condition that makes the sun’s rays lethal.
+Tej Kohli is a proponent of ‘grassroots philanthropy’ which extends beyond giving money by also investing in generating international attention for major global health issues that are not well served.
+In 2019 the Tej Kohli Foundation’s ‘Impact Initiatives’ program embarked on a program to highlight the plight of children in India living with Xeroderma pigmentosum, a rare genetic condition that makes the sun’s rays lethal.

 Up to one in 370 Indians suffer from the condition, which forces many to live their entire life in the shadows.
-Young people with XP face significant social stigma, which combined with the physical effects of the condition, including corneal blindness, and the absence of clinical knowledge and specialist care services in their communities, robs them of their prospects.
+Young Indian’s with XP face significant social stigma, which combined with the physical effects of the condition, including corneal blindness, robs them of their prospects.
+Their suffering is hugely compounded by the absence of clinical knowledge and specialist care services in their communities.

-The ‘Impact Initiative’ sought to highlight the plight of India’s XP children through a series of high profile collaborations.
+This ‘Impact Initiative’ sought to highlight the plight of India’s XP children through a series of high profile collaborations.
 Working with internationally renowned photographer Simon Townsley and the Global Health section of The Telegraph, the Tej Kohli Foundation brought the realities of life of Indian children with XP visibly to the fore in a major photographic study and news feature.
-During 2019 Tej Kohli also sponsored the production of an independent documentary short about XP: SeeAgainFilm.com, which premiered at the 2020 Manchester International Film Festival and is now touring film festivals worldwide to raise awareness.
+During 2019 Tej Kohli also sponsored the production of an independent documentary short about XP: SeeAgainFilm.com, which premiered at the 2020 Manchester International Film Festival and then toured film festivals worldwide in order to help raise awareness.

-Tej Kohli is a strong believer in the power of technology to improve human life, and in late 2019 he was proud to launch the Tej Kohli Foundation’s first UK project: the ‘Future Bionics’ program.
-The program funds the purchase and fitting of 3D-printed bionic ‘Hero Arms’ for young people with limb difference in the UK; and highlights how technology can substantially improve the lives and confidence of younger people living with disabilities.
+Tej Kohli is a strong believer in the power of technology to improve human life, and in late 2019 he was proud to launch the ‘Future Bionics’ program in the United Kingdom.
+The #FutureBionics program funds the purchase and fitting of 3D-printed bionic ‘Hero Arms’ for young people with limb difference; and highlights how technology can substantially improve the lives and confidence of younger people who are living with disabilities.